TABLE OF CONTENT

 Reason #5: Tables automatically name ranges

-That's a major benefit.
-We have explained this in another post (see here), but named ranges are really, really powerful to make Excel dynamic and user-friendly.
+That's a major benefit, as we've explained in another post (Why you should name ranges in Excel and how to to it).
+Named ranges are really, really powerful to make Excel dynamic and user-friendly.
 Well the good news is, when you create a Table, Excel automatically creates names for each column, ready for you to use in your formulas.